 Throughout this guide, you will find links to a number of resources that are designed to help you plan and facilitate your conversation.
 You can find a full list of these resources with links on page 11.
-All resources will be available throughout the event and are free to download.
+All resources are free to download.